stopscratchingtables/Assignment1/ReadMe.md

 - ___HISTORY.HTMl___
    A Timeline of what the beatles have gone through over the years they were together

-  _Note: No templates have been used in the creation of the slides.
-Only credit for the creation of the slideshow is a youtube tutorial on the different animation techniques on CSS_

 - ___SHOP.HTML___
    Filled with merchandise of the beatles.
    Once the purchase button is clicked, a payment forum shows up for payment.